renovatebot/renovate/docs/development/best-practices.md

 ### Unit testing

 - Use `it.each` rather than `test.each`
+  - Prefer  [Tagged Template Literal](https://jestjs.io/docs/api#2-testeachtablename-fn-timeout) style for `it.each`, prettier will help with format
 - Mock Date/Time when testing a Date/Time dependent module
   - For `Luxon` mocking see [Example](https://github.com/renovatebot/renovate/blob/5043379847818ac1fa71ff69c098451975e95710/lib/modules/versioning/distro.spec.ts#L7-L10)
 - Prefer `jest.spyOn` for mocking single functions, or mock entire modules